twotwoba/vv-cli/README.md

 1.  **Shadcn UI**: Beautifully designed, customizable UI components to accelerate your development.
 2.  **Tailwind CSS + Lucide Icons**: A utility-first CSS framework paired with a comprehensive, consistent icon set.
-3.  **SWR + fetch**: A lightweight library for data fetching, caching, and revalidation..
+3.  **Tanstack Query**: Powerful asynchronous state management for data fetching, caching, and synchronization.
 4.  **useHooks**: A collection of frequently used, battle-tested React Hooks to enhance your component logic.
 5.  **Zustand State Management**: A small, fast, and scalable state management solution for React.
 6.  **Biome**：replace eslint&prettier，smoother development experience。